ysolomon01/SnakeGame/README.md

    - Game
    - SnakeGame

-SnakeGame contains the driver program for the other classes.
+SnakeGame contains the driver program for the other classes and allows the caller to play the game.